 Religion & American Culture: A Journal of Interpretation

-Edited by Julie Byrne, Tracy Fessenden, Philip Goff, Laura Levitt, Matthew Avery Sutton, Peter J. Thuesen, and Judith Weisenfeld, this semiannual publication explores the interplay between religion and other spheres of American culture.
+Edited by Julie Byrne, Thomas J. Davis, Tracy Fessenden, Philip Goff, Laura Levitt, Elaine Peña Matthew Avery Sutton, Peter J. Thuesen, and Joseph L. Tucker Edmonds, this semiannual publication explores the interplay between religion and other spheres of American culture.
 The journal embraces a diversity of methodological approaches and theoretical perspectives.
 Although concentrated on specific topics, articles illuminate larger patterns, implications, or contexts of American life.
 Religion and American Culture is devoted to promoting the ongoing scholarly discussion of the nature, terms, and dynamics of religion in America.

 Submission Guidelines for Religion & American Culture: A Journal of Interpretation